vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

 2. Include more of the log!
 3. Include still more!

 Too often, we see either nothing from the log, or a tiny sliver of text with no context.

+### _**Do not send a screen shot!**_

-Another common mistake is to include only a screen shot of the log.
-They are hard to read, include only a couple dozen lines, and waste a lot of space.
+They are hard to read, include only a couple dozen lines, cannot be searched nor translated, and waste a lot of space.
+Send only text!

 To get a good, useful log: